 It was that first Super Bowl, however, that proved itself worthy of attention.

-The referees: Six overall, including three from the AFL and three from the NFL, including head referee Norm Schachter, who started his officiating career 26 years earlier when he started his teaching career in Redlands.
+Referees in that first Super Bowl: Six overall, including three AFL and three NFL, including head referee Norm Schachter, who started his officiating career 26 years earlier.
+He was an English teacher in, of all places, Redlands.

 The networks: The AFL’s NBC would be telecasting against the NFL’s CBS.
 Jim Simpson was on the radio.

 Weatherwax, meanwhile, was playing behind the likes of Willie Davis and Bob Brown, Kostelnik and Jordan – Green Bay’s legendary defensive linemen.
 The Redlander gave a short chuckle as “The Hammer.”
-Weatherwax said, “I can’t really say what happened out there.”

 Translation: He knew what happened, all right.

-Part of the legend: Starr’s 37-yard TD pass to Max McGee, Super Bowl’s first touchdown in championship history, was followed by Green Bay’s kickoff to the Chiefs.
-When Packers’ placekicker Don Chandler sent his kick in the direction of Kansas City’s Mike Garrett, it was Weatherwax who drove the onetime college Heisman Trophy winner out of bounds.
+When Packers’ placekicker Don Chandler sent his kick toward Kansas City’s Mike Garrett, it was Weatherwax who drove the onetime college Heisman Trophy winner out of bounds.

 Credited with a tackle.
-In the Super Bowl.
+First in a Super Bowl.

 There were a few times that Weatherwax, part owner of restaurant in Orange County, later moving to Colorado, sat next to my desk.
 Earlier, he visited with Jeff Lane at that same office.
-Waxie showed up visiting old friends.
-Part of those visits included stopping by the Daily Facts.
-This dates back to the 1980s and 1990s.
-Sharing stories.
-Sharing memories.
-Showing off his championship jewelry.
-Great guy.
-Helpful.
-Willing to talk.
+Waxie showed up in Redlands visiting old friends.

 It was a huge part of a Redlands Connection.